microsoft/typescript-tslint-plugin/README.md

     }
     ```

-**Notice** due to an issue in the implementation of the `no-unused-variable` rule ([palantir/tslint#2469](https://github.com/palantir/tslint/issues/2649)), this rule will be disabled by the plugin.
-You can use the typescript compiler options `noUnusedLocals` and `noUnusedParameters` instead.
+See [editor support](#editor-support) for more detailed setup instructions.

 ## Configuration options

-**Notice:** This configuration settings allow you to configure the behaviour of the typescript-tslint-plugin itself.
+**Notice**: This configuration settings allow you to configure the behaviour of the typescript-tslint-plugin itself.
 To configure rules and tslint options you should use the `tslint.json` file.

  * `configFile` - The configuration file that tslint should use instead of the default tslint.json.
 A relative file path is resolved relative to the project root.
  * `ignoreDefinitionFiles` - Control if TypeScript definition files should be ignored.